Embracing Contradiction: Theoretical Inconsistency Will Not Impede the Road of Building Responsible AI Systems: Introduction

 Conventional wisdom treats these contradictions as \emph{bugs to be patched}: choose a single "right" metric \citep{dwork2012fairness, hardt2016equality} or derive consistency constraints \citep{agarwal2018reductions, zafar2017fairness}.
 We take the opposite stance.
 Drawing on work in moral philosophy, Human-Computer Interaction (HCI), and multi-objective optimization, we argue that \textbf{theoretical inconsistency is a feature, not a flaw}.
 The value of preserving theoretically inconsistent metrics emerges across three dimensions: Normatively, they encode distinct commitments from diverse social groups, essential for pluralistic alignment.
 Epistemologically, they enable a richer understanding of complex Responsible AI concepts.
 Practically, jointly optimizing these conflicting objectives acts as an implicit regularizer, steering learners away from brittle, single-metric shortcuts and towards solutions that generalize under realistic uncertainty~\citep{neyshabur2017exploringgeneralizationdeeplearning,yu2020gradient}.

-Overall, this paper makes three following contributions: \begin{enumerate} \item We formalize two kinds of metric inconsistency—\emph{intra-concept inconsistency} (variants of the same ideal collide) and \emph{inter-concept tradeoff} (distinct ideals compete)—and illustrate how each kind could project a complicated picture when applied to reality, with several canonical examples. \item We synthesize evidence that inconsistent objectives improves ethical coverage, conceptual understanding, and out-of-sample performance, linking insights from optimization theory, Pareto-front geometry, Rashomon set exploration, and Goodhart's Law. \item We propose a research agenda that shifts the field from eradicating inconsistency to \emph{characterizing acceptable inconsistency}: defining tolerance bands, documenting normative provenance, and designing pluralistic evaluation dashboards. \end{enumerate}
+Overall, this paper makes following three contributions: \begin{enumerate} \item We formalize two kinds of metric inconsistency—\emph{intra-concept inconsistency} (variants of the same ideal collide) and \emph{inter-concept trade-off} (distinct ideals compete)—and illustrate how each kind can project a complicated picture when applied to reality, with several canonical examples. \item We synthesize evidence that inconsistent objectives improves ethical coverage, conceptual understanding, and out-of-sample performance, linking insights from optimization theory, Pareto-front geometry, Rashomon set exploration, and the Goodhart's Law. \item We introduce a practical protocol that replaces fixed tolerances with transparent \emph{documentation of inconsistency}: pre-registering the inconsistency functional and summaries, publishing Metric Provenance Sheets for each metric, and reporting empirical inconsistency along four axes (magnitude, directionality, locality, sensitivity) with uncertainty, stakeholder review, and drift monitoring via versioned SPHERE cards.